-- Increased co-programming with student organizations and student-led initiatives, including funding and advising - Staffing to assist students in finding support and resources - Support for conference hosting and conference travel - Support for Common Ground Collective projects & collaborative initiatives with the ASUCR Diversity Council - Peer mentoring and peer education programs support - More resources in each student program office and center, such as student computer support and educational materials - Operational support for student services programs as described above, as the costs of campus services continue to increase - Support for educational programming that students are unable to get in the standard academic curriculum

-1. Overview: Any Information you would like to provide the committee on this year's proposal.
+- Increased co-programming with student organizations and student-led initiatives, including funding and advising - Staffing to assist students in finding support and resources - Support for conference hosting and conference travel - Support for Common Ground Collective projects & collaborative initiatives with the ASUCR Diversity Council - Peer mentoring and peer education programs support - More resources in each student program office and center, such as student computer support and educational materials - Operational support for student services programs as described above, as the costs of campus services continue to increase - Support for educational programming that students are unable to get in the standard academic curriculum - 1.
+Overview: Any Information you would like to provide the committee on this year's proposal.

-Fund Amount Short Description \$28,500 Cultural and Educational Programming Funds to support programs, events, workshops, related to building community and increasing education around the Middle Eastern communities.
+Fund Amount Short Description \$30,000 Cultural and Educational Programming Funds to support programs, events, workshops, related to building community and increasing education around the Middle Eastern communities.
 This amount was decreased because of the budget cuts that impacted student staff salaries.

-\$22,820 Student Staff Salaries 5 Student staff interns working 10-12 hours per week during the academic year + additional hours over summer. \$20,000 Student Fee Return MESC will pay back \$20,000 of HESSR funds as a result of a lawsuit filed against the university on student fees during COVID-19.
-Departments must return \$31,000 total between the 22-23 and 23-24 fiscal years.
-MESC will return \$11,000 in 22-23, and the remaining balance in 23-24. \$11,240 IMPACT Internship Program 2 students to participate in the IMPACT (Initiating Meaningful Partnerships & Community Transformation) Program will be paid internships sponsored by the MESC for students to partner with local and national non-profits \$5,000 Marketing Purchasing MESC branded items along with other marketing materials needed from programming and services. \$4,000 VCSA Assessment Fee A required fee assessed based on 3.75% of HESSR income from the previous fiscal year. \$2,500 Onboarding Fees 5 staff, 2 IMPACT Interns (tentative based on VCSA ability to pay for this upcoming year) \$2,240 Student Organization Support Student orgs will have the opportunity to apply for funding for collaborative programs and events that are related to the mission of MESC. \$1,500 RSAC Stipend Funds will be requested to support student stipends for RSAC. funds to pay the RSAC representative \$500 per quarter for their service.

-\$1,000 Office Operations and Expenses To continue to support our resources and functionality of the virtual workspace with equipment, subscriptions and services to increase functionality.
+\$40,320 Student Staff Salaries 7 Student staff interns working 10-12 hours per week during the academic year + additional hours over summer. \$11,520 IMPACT Internship Program 2 students to participate in the IMPACT (Initiating Meaningful Partnerships & Community Transformation) Program will be paid internships sponsored by the MESC for students to partner with local and national non-profits \$5,000 Marketing Purchasing MESC branded items along with other marketing materials needed from programming and services. \$4,000 VCSA Assessment Fee A required fee assessed based on 3.75% of HESSR income from the previous fiscal year. \$3,200 Onboarding Fees 7 staff, 2 IMPACT Interns (tentative based on VCSA ability to pay for this upcoming year) \$1,960 Student Organization Support Student orgs will have the opportunity to apply for funding for collaborative programs and events that are related to the mission of MESC. \$1,500 RSAC Stipend Funds will be requested to support student stipends for RSAC. funds to pay the RSAC representative \$500 per quarter for their service. \$1,000 Office Operations and Expenses To continue to support our resources and functionality of the virtual workspace with equipment, subscriptions and services to increase functionality.
 Examples include slack, google drive, cloud storage, and other tools for programming and coordination.
-Also includes office supplies. \$500 Diversity Council Support The center would like to assist Diversity Council members in getting to know each other and their mission via a Retreat for student members.
-We'd like to use RSAC funds for a DC Retreat in Summer or early Fall, in addition to the programming budget. \$500 Markaz Living Learning Community Intentional programming, collaborations with dining, training and development, and community building across special interest communities. \$200 RSAC Support Food, P&R, and other expenses related to work of RSAC.
+Also includes office supplies.

+\$500 Diversity Council Support The center would like to assist Diversity Council members in getting to know each other and their mission via a Retreat for student members.
+We'd like to use RSAC funds for a DC Retreat in Summer or early Fall, in addition to the programming budget. \$800 Markaz Living Learning Community Intentional programming, collaborations with dining, training and development, and community building across special interest communities including Markaz Field Trip. \$200 RSAC Support Food, P&R, and other expenses related to work of RSAC.

-Total Anticipated Expenditures = \$100,000
+Total = \$100,000